-The preferred concept utilizes a strong continuity of profile to create graceful transitions, building from simple approach spans to the fluid signature truss span.
-This primary span is the topographical feature of the project, the mountain peak, engaging the southbound I5 corridor by recalling the greater sectional profile of the region.
+The bridge also provides graceful transitions, building from simple approach spans to the fluid signature truss span.
+This primary span is the topographical feature of the project—the mountain peak—engaging the southbound I-5 corridor by recalling the greater sectional profile of the region.
 This span in turn creates a memorable point of passage between neighborhoods.

 A graceful open structure allows for views around corners to increase security and lookout areas, and offer an opportunity for users to engage their surrounding context.
 Linear LED handrail lighting compose the functional lighting of the project.
 The project artist is developing a strategy to use motion sensors tethered to the functional lighting, to create a wave of light as patrons move by foot and bicycle across the span.